 When attaching any fabric, start at the center and work outwards, pulling it taught.
 A Pneumatic staple gun is sooooo helpful!

-I used short scissor cuts to go around the curves of the settee as I remvoed the excess batting.
+I used short scissor cuts to go around the curves of the settee as I removed the excess batting.

-The antque settee had to come in the house for the next steps.
-I would be attaching the good fabric and my workshop can be a bit dusty.
+The vintage settee had to come into the house for the next steps.
+I would be attaching the good fabric and my outdoor workshop can be a bit dusty.
 You can also see how the back looks after attaching the seat and back fabrics.